Birth of Venus

 ‘Birth of Venus’ is a portrait series of young girls, inspired by the famous Venus painting by Botticelli.
 Within mythology Venus as the Goddess of Love, was also described as a necessary counter force to the male energy.
-Through Love Venus could try to maintain a balance between the male and female forces in the world.
-This was anything but an easy task.
 Traditionally Venus was depicted as a mature woman, but in this series young girls take her place.
 They are standing in a shell-shaped sandbox, that’s made up out of both a blue, and a pink halve as a reference to the balance between the male and female essence.
 They’re not playing but seem frozen in a moment of reflection.
 Within mythological telling’s plants grew wherever Venus went.
 But the backyards in the pictures seem unnatural: the grass and the hedge are made of plastic.
 Although their surroundings seem pleasant, there seems to be an eerie tension in the air.
 What does it mean to grow up as a woman in today’s world, and what role is reserved for femininity in these young girls’ future?